 The Sweet-Tooth's Panacea

 No one can explain why Squirrel Hill is such a mecca for ice cream, but there's no better place to indulge a sweet tooth than Forbes Avenue in the height of summer.
 You can have your choice of Baskin Robbins, Cold Stone Creamery, Ben & Jerry's or Rita's Italian Ice.
-And if you're really picky about your desserts, have a seat at Gullifty's, the family restaurant that's well-known for its food and positively famous for its decadent slices of cake and pie.
-Or go to the Chocolate Moose for all things chocolate and irresistible.
+Go to the Chocolate Moose for all things chocolate and irresistible.

 If you're in a hurry, why not grab a Belgian waffle to go at Waffallonia?